carmine560/trading-peripheral/README.md

 ```

 The `-d` option encrypts a snapshot of the Hyper SBI 2 application data using
 GnuPG.
-By default, it uses the default key of GnuPG, but you can also specify
+By default, it uses the default key pair of GnuPG, but you can also
-a key fingerprint as the value of the `fingerprint` option using the `-G`
+specify a key fingerprint as the value of the `fingerprint` option using the
-option.
+`-G` option.

 The `%LOCALAPPDATA%\trading-peripheral\trading_peripheral.ini` configuration
 file stores these configurations.